Janice Bowling: COVID-19

-During a Senate hearing on Fiscus’ firing, an angry Bowling argued that the state was misinterpreting its legal authority.
+During a Senate hearing on Fiscus' firing, an angry Bowling argued that the state was misinterpreting its legal authority.
 She proposed legislation barring government mandates of COVID-19 vaccines and allowing religious exemptions.
 The legislation was signed into law by Republican Governor Bill Lee, effective May 25, 2021, despite the vocal and aggressive opposition of several organizations for physicians, first responders and other health-care providers.

 Furry litter boxes

 Bowling claimed that her rural district were providing litter boxes in schools to children that identify as cats.
-This claim was not substantiated by basically anyone.
+This claim was not substantiated.